Mountain Springs Recovery - Monument, Colorado

 - Individual therapy to get a better understanding of your strengths and goals.

 - An introduction to holistic healing methods to calm the mind and body.

 - People in addiction treatment and recovery who are much like yourself.

 Mental illness and drug addiction are often co-occurring disorders.
-The National Library of Medicine reports that although there are high rates of mental illness and substance abuse disorders, there are limited statistics regarding the success of treatment for those with a dual diagnosis.
-Therefore, it is essential to learn the underlying reasons as to why somebody has turned to substance abuse.
+The National Library of Medicine reports that although there are high rates of mental illness and substance use disorder disorders, there are limited statistics regarding the success of treatment for those with a dual diagnosis.
+Therefore, it is essential to learn the underlying reasons as to why somebody has turned to substance use disorder.
 Figuring this out can, in turn, help the long-term recovery process in residential dual diagnosis treatment centers.

 Our closest facility is in Colorado